Sivas massacre

-The Sivas massacre (Sivas Katliamı) or Madimak massacre (Madımak Katliamı) refers to the events of July 2, 1993 at the Hotel Madimak (Otel Madımak) in Sivas, Turkey, which resulted in the killing of 37 people, mostly Alevi intellectuals.
+The Sivas massacre (Sivas Katliamı) or Madımak massacre (Madımak Katliamı) refers to an act of mob arson taking place on 2 July 1993 at the Hotel Madımak (Otel Madımak) in Sivas, Turkey, which resulted in the killing of 37 people, mostly Alevi intellectuals.
 Two perpetrators also died during the incident.
 The victims, who had gathered in the hotel for the Pir Sultan Abdal festival, were killed when a mob set fire to the hotel.

 Incident

 The attack took place not long after traditional Friday prayers, when the mob broke through police barricades to surround the Hotel Madımak, where artists, writers and musicians had gathered to celebrate the life of 16th-century Alevi poet Pir Sultan Abdal.
 The hotel was set alight, and the fire claimed 37 lives, including those musicians and poets attending the festival.
-Aziz Nesin managed to escape the fire over a ladder.
-After the firefighters recognized who he was, they started to attack him, but he ran away.